Diego Laynez

-Diego Laynez, S.J. (sometimes spelled Laínez) (Spanish: Diego Laynez), born in 1512 (Almazán, Spain) and died on 19 January 1565 (Rome), was a Spanish Jesuit priest and theologian of Jewish descent, and the second Superior General of the Society of Jesus.
+Diego Laynez, S.J.
+(1512 – 19 January 1565; first name sometimes translated James, Jacob; surname also spelled Laines, Lainez, Laínez) was a Spanish Jesuit priest and theologian, a New Christian (of converted Jewish descent), and the second Superior General of the Society of Jesus after the founder Ignatius of Loyola.
+He was born in Almazán and died in Rome.

 Early life

 Diego Laynez was born in Almazán in Castile.
 He graduated from the University of Alcalá, and then continued his studies in Paris, where he came under the influence of Ignatius of Loyola.
-He was one of the seven men who, with Ignatius, formed the original group of Friends in the Lord, later Society of Jesus, taking, in the Montmartre church, the vows of personal poverty and chastity in the footsteps of Christ, and committing themselves to going to Jerusalem.
+He was one of the seven men who, with Ignatius, formed the original group of Friends in the Lord, later the Society of Jesus, taking, in the Montmartre church, the vows of personal poverty and chastity in the footsteps of Christ, and committing themselves to going to Jerusalem.

-Because of unfavourable circumstances (no ship going to Holy Land) the pilgrimage to Jerusalem fell through, and Laynez with Ignatius of Loyola and the other Friends in the Lord (by then they were ten) offered their services to the Pope.
-After the Order had been definitely established (1540) Laynez, among other missions visited Germany.
+Because of unfavourable circumstances (no ship going to the Holy Land) the pilgrimage to Jerusalem fell through, and Laynez with Ignatius of Loyola and the other Friends in the Lord (by then they were ten) offered their services to the Pope.
+After the Order had been definitely established in 1540, Laynez, among other missions, visited Germany.
 Laynez was a papal theologian during each of the three periods of the Council of Trent.
 At one point he was also professor of scholastic theology at La Sapienza.

 Involvement with the Council of Trent

 First Period

 Pope Paul III sent Laynez to Trent to act as the Pope's theologian at the Ecumenical Council.
 Laynez arrived at Trent on 18 May 1546, five months after the Council opened, with Alfonso Salmeron.
 Before long, Laynez was recognized as exceptional – one of the first practical consequences was that he was allowed to preach in Trent when not on Council business, whereas the general rule forbade preaching by conciliar theologians.
 Another exception was the three-hour time limit accorded to Laynez in the council debates, while the standard allotment was an hour.

-Laynez's famous speech on imputed and inherent justification (Seripando's “double justice” theory) on 26 October 1546 was subsequently written out and incorporated into the Acta of the Council under the title Disputatio de justitia imputata.
+Laynez's famous speech on imputed and inherent justification (Girolamo Seripando's “double justice” theory) on 26 October 1546 was subsequently written out and incorporated into the Acta of the Council under the title "Disputatio de justitia imputata".
 By the time Laynez spoke, 37 theologians had spoken on the issue, and 28 had rejected duplex justitia.
 In his three-hour-long speech, which was widely regarded as the most thorough on the topic, Laynez gave 12 reasons that the proposed “double justice” must be rejected by the Church, including its relatively recent origin and its implied denial of merit.
-His arguments were consistent with Council's 13 January 1547 Decree on Justification, which taught in Chapter 16, “we must believe that nothing further is wanting to those justified to prevent them from being considered to have, by those very works which have been done in God, fully satisfied the divine law according to the state of this life and to have truly merited eternal life.”
+His arguments were consistent with the Council's 13 January 1547 Decree on Justification, which taught in Chapter 16, “we must believe that nothing further is wanting to those justified to prevent them from being considered to have, by those very works which have been done in God, fully satisfied the divine law according to the state of this life and to have truly merited eternal life.”